 A sentence of community service may seem like you've dodged the bullet, but it's important to understand the consequences for failing to fully perform the court's required service.
 Don't let a judge's demeanor or the fact that you received a lighter sentence fool you.
 Failure to meet the sentencing requirements could lead to imposition of the harsher sentence such as prison or even a finding of criminal contempt of court.
 If you're found guilty of criminal contempt, this can become a separate charge from your underlying case and can therefore put in place additional punishments beyond those you're facing in your underlying case.

 There are also other considerations.
 For example, in addition to court-ordered community service, a judge may require a defendant to make restitution payments to victims to compensate for their losses, meaning that you could be paying regular restitution payments out of pocket for the foreseeable future.
-The failure to do so and comply with all of the court's orders could also lead to a finding of contempt.
+Failing to pay restitution and/or comply with all of the court's orders could also lead to a finding of contempt.

 Learn More About Court Ordered Community Service from an Attorney

-Depending on the facts of your case, it may be possible to obtain a sentence of community service.
+Depending on the facts of your case, it may be possible for a judge to sentence you to community service.
+But remember, it is up to the discretion of the judge, so be respectful of the process.
 Reach out to a skilled criminal defense attorney who can help make the argument for a sentence of community service by highlighting favorable evidence during plea bargain negotiations or trial.